chu-tianxiang/llama-cpp-torch/README.md

 python generate.py --checkpoint_path TinyLlama-Q4_K_M --interactive --compile
 ```

+`torch.compile` will take minutes, you can also run in eager mode without `--compile` flag.

 ## Todo
 * Add support to more model
 * Add support to new 2-bit quant.